montesmariana/intro_machine_learning_using_python/README.md

 There are limits to this script that - with more practice, knowledge and time - might be resolved in the form of new functionalities.
 With this script you CANNOT:
 - Look up specific vendors;
-- Joining multiple excel files in the excel file created by this code.
+- Join multiple excel files in the excel file created by this code.
+- not create multiple entries for the same vendor if the excel file already exists and the ToExcel() method is called multiple times for the same vendor.
+- delete vendors from the file;
+- modify multiple keys in a dictionary if the script is imported as a module.